-Our hunter gatherer ancestors lived as nomads, always moving around with the seasons to find areas where food, game and water were abundant.
-They didn't have refrigeration or canned foods and very little in the way of food preservation.
+Our hunter-gatherer ancestors lived as nomads, constantly moving around with the seasons to find areas where food, game, and water were abundant.
+They didn't have refrigeration or canned foods, and there was very little in the way of food preservation.

 There was also no farming.

-They had to work for their food on a daily basis, hunting and gathering as much as 6 hours a day on average.
+They had to work for their food daily, hunting and gathering for as much as 6 hours a day on average.
 As a result, our ancestors would routinely go days without food, sometimes weeks (which is why intermittent fasting is a healthy human activity).

-This environment created the genes that make up your body.
-These genes survive with an inconsistent food supply, with only Real Food found in nature, and with a diet lower in starches and sugars on average due to a lack of them being found in the wild.
+This environment creates the genes that make up your body.
+These genes survive with an inconsistent food supply, with only real food found in nature and a diet lower in starches and sugars on average due to a lack of them being found in the wild.

-And so your genes are going to do their best when they live in the environment they were designed for.
-You're genes are designed to live in the Wild.
+And so your genes will do their best when they live in the environment they were designed for.
+Your genes are designed to live in the wild.

-- Food changes with the seasons and there’s nothing you can do to prevent it except move to areas with a better food supply and climate.
+- Food changes with the seasons, and you can do nothing to prevent it except move to areas with a better food supply and climate.

-- Game is sometimes available and sometimes scarce.
+- The game is sometimes available and sometimes scarce.